 The journey of “Dendrochronology” started as a pair of words: Roots and Routes.
 Growing up as British Bangladeshi, these words represented the tug of war between versions of me: from dressing up in red and white sarees to attend Boishakhi mela parades to hiding faint alta circles on my hands that I didn’t quite know how to explain to my friends.

 Truths followed roots, then fruits, leading me to mangoes, mangroves and man grows.
 Lists were a staple of my childhood.
-My parents made me write out shopping lists in Bengali to nurture our mother tongue, opening me to historic and contemporary Bengali experience through classic literature and poetry.
-This even culminated to a 400 marks (100%) result in my Bengali GCSE.
+My parents made me write out shopping lists in Bengali to nurture our mother tongue, opening me to historic and contemporary Bengali experiences through classic literature and poetry.
+This even culminated in a 400 marks (100%) result in my Bengali GCSE.